gualtfor/Challengepython/README.md

 and if you what to know that everythong is running good, please you look the response body.

 ![API docs](image/checking.jpg)

+if you have some issue please, check the name of the table and the file.
 ## **Bonus Track!
 Cloud, Testing & Containers**

 Add the following to your solution to make it more robust: